jkfran/jkfran.com/_posts/2022-05-24-keychron-keyboard-linux-secrets.md

 Once complete, the F1-F12 keys should work properly, and holding Fn turns them into multimedia keys.

-## To persist this change, add a module option for hid_apple:
+## To persist this change:

-Run:
+Run this to add a module option for hid_apple:

 `echo "options hid_apple fnmode=0" | sudo tee -a /etc/modprobe.d/hid_apple.conf`

 For ubuntu: `sudo update-initramfs -u`